davidtys/queue_pytumblr/README.md

 # Queue PyTumblr #

-Asynchronous reblog a list of Tumblr posts with RQ, use Redis to record the tumblrs
+Asynchronous reblog a list of Tumblr posts with RQ.
+It uses Redis to record the tumblrs

 ## Quick Usage